-Juventus v Sassuolo
+Juventus fall to injury-time defeat

 Post update

-Alex Sandro (Juventus) wins a free kick on the left wing.
+Federico Chiesa (Juventus) wins a free kick in the defensive half.

 Post update